 If you’re looking to plant some delicious vegetables in your garden, lettuce is a fantastic choice.
 Of course, there isn’t just one type of lettuce either - you have iceberg lettuce, rocket lettuce and so many more types that you can experiment with.

 Lettuce can go fantastically well with a range of different dishes to provide that all-important crunch, such as salads and burgers.

-What’s even better is that you can sow the seeds during the summer and harvest your labor a mere 3 weeks afterwards.
+What’s even better is that you can sow the seeds during the summer and harvest your labor a mere 3 weeks afterward.